acyeh-lab/ST/README.md

 # Converting .parquet to .csv.gz
   - transcripts.parquet is what Xenium outputs by default: a columnar, binary format that’s efficient for storage and fast with engines like PyArrow or Spark.
   - note that after running Xenium ranger using proseg variables, we get a SEPARATE transcripts.parquet file under /RUN1/output, which is what we should use.
+  - For downstream analysis (Python, R, Seurat, Scanpy, Squidpy) → use the Ranger-generated transcripts.parquet.
+The raw one is only useful if you want to re-run your own molecule calling/QA pipeline (rare, unless you’re doing methods development).
   - Many downstream bioinformatics tools (especially those in R/Seurat or Python packages not using Arrow) expect plain text formats like .csv, .tsv, or .csv.gz.
   - For example, if you want to pass transcripts into Seurat (ReadXenium()) or scan them in quickly with pandas, you often need .csv.gz.
   - See `parquet.md` in this repository for more information